deepanshu-yadav/voice-form-filler/README.md

 2. Voice output after filling the text field
 3. Interaction with only voice such as hey there is an extra r in my name after e or the ee in my name instead of i in my name.
 4. Ability to execute this on tiny devices other than desktop.
+5. Streaming instead of sending .wav files to server.